How to be more environmentally sustainable without busting your marketing budget

 Key tips: re-engineer to save resources and money

-Less is more.
+- Less is more.
 You don’t have to over-engineer the packaging.
-When we re-engineer, we tweak the packaging design to optimise the use of the materials.
+When we re-engineer, our packing experts tweak the packaging design to optimise the use of the materials.
 This cuts down waste and trims budgets because less is required.

 Example of B2C contract packing and fulfilment